redis/redis-doc/commands/sdiff.md

+@complexity

-_Time complexity O(N) with N being the total number of elements of all the sets_
+O(N) with N being the total number of elements of all the sets_

 Return the members of a set resulting from the difference between the firs